Breath Test Machines for alcohol are unreliable and invalid

 The first breath test machine a driver encounters is a Preliminary Breath Test machine (or Portable Breath Test, “PBT”).
 The PBT is a screening test machine.

 A screening test is too inaccurate for use as evidence in a trial.
-But it’s accurate enough for use as a screening test for arrest.
+But it’s accurate enough for use as a screening test for a DWI arrest.